bonkzwonil/mandelascii/README.md

 Some optimized algorithm, with a lot of `(declares)` . core calc loop is with double-precision floats instead of complex's.
 This increases the speed by factor 10.
-Another factor of 10 is achieved by parralel rendering with 10 Threads (on hardware with cores>=10)
+Another factor of 10 is achieved by parallel rendering with 10 Threads (on hardware with cores>=10)

 ## TODO
-Cuarrent Multiprocessing is starting n Threads per frame and joining them, which is working surprisingly good in sbcl, but could maybe be optimized longer lifecycle workers.
+Current Multiprocessing is starting n Threads per frame and joining them, which is working surprisingly good in sbcl, but could maybe be optimized longer lifecycle workers.

 ## GFX
 create a video with mencoder like this: